 You might want to iron at this point, but the filling is going to pull the seams anyway so I am going to skip this step.

 Stuff the pillow with poly-fil or other stuffing material

-Here is how the travel pillow looks by now (image 5).
-Now I am going to start stuffing the fill in (image 6).
+Here is how the travel pillow looks now (image 5).
+Now I am going to start stuffing the fill-in (image 6).
 How much you are going to stuff the pillow depends on your preferences.

 I am using my thumbs to push the stuffing all the way in and I am careful to use the same amount of fill in all parts of the pillow (image 7).

 Close the opening we left in the middle of the pillow

 Once I am done, I need to close the hole in the middle (image 8).
 I am going to do that with the invisible hand stitch or the so-called ladder stitch.
 Here is how to do it.

 Start at one side and insert the needle a bit in on one side and then on the other side so the seam allowance gets pushed inside and both sides get joined together (image 9).